-I-5 - Two wells which provided 47% of our April-September (Spring and Summer) water demand and 36% of our Fall and Winter (October-March) water demand in 2019.
+I-5 - Two wells which provided 49% of our April-September (Spring and Summer) water demand and 53% of our Fall and Winter (October-March) water demand in 2022.

-Chase - Five wells which provided 38% of our spring/summer demand and 58% of our fall/winter demand.
+Chase - Five wells which provided 36% of our spring/summer demand and 44% of our fall/winter demand.
 We raise the pH of the water from this source to help control corrosion.

-Q Street - One well providing 1-3% of our supply during the year.
+Q Street - One well providing up to 2% of our summer supply.

-Weyerhaeuser - Three wells which provided about 12% of our spring/summer demand and 5% of our fall and winter demand.
-These wells are jointly owned by SUB.
+Weyerhaeuser - Three wells jointly owned by SUB provided 13% of our spring/summer demand and 2% of our fall/winter demand.
+We started corrosion control treatment to raise the pH in 2021.